Growing Into Responsibility

 When do most people embrace responsibility?

-When Jesus called His first disciples, they weren’t scholars or leaders—they were fishermen.
+When Jesus called His first disciples, they weren’t scholars or leaders.
+They were fishermen.
 “Follow me, and I will make you become fishers of men” (Mark 1:17, ESV).
-He didn’t wait for them to be ready.
-He called them, and then He formed them.

-In that instant, the future stopped being abstract and became specific.
-Then came the hospital stay.
-And then the drive home.
-When you strap your baby into the car seat for the first time, life is no longer measured only by what you want, but by who is coming home with you.
-You are now a family of three, and the baby in the back seat proves it.
+When you strap your baby into the car seat for the first time, something changes.
+Life is no longer measured only by what you want, but by who is depending on you.

 Seriousness Comes Before Readiness